marzifine/SpaceX_Data_Insights/README.md

 * date and name of event
 * links to wikipedia page and webcast
 * rocket, crew and launchpad info
+## Motivation for Telegram Bot
+On October 4th, 2021 during the Facebook and Instagram blackout, Telegram saw an increase of 70 million users onto the platform in one day.
+This big flow of new users has made a great opportunity to expand development market on intensfully growing area.
 ## Telegram Bot view
 ![application-bot](src/resources/markdown/bot-app_compressed.gif)
 ## Command Line Interface view